Master of Social Work Online Bilingual

 As the first program of its kind in the mainland U.S., the ONLINE BILINGUAL (SPANISH) MSW is aimed at filling a critical need gap.
 Primarily, the degree program will help equip practitioners with the skills and knowledge to address the unmet integrated mental health needs of Latinx, immigrant, and refugee populations.
 Whether persons are experiencing barriers due to lack of linguistically and culturally appropriate services, professional shortages, transportation, or insurance coverage, the program will prepare graduates to remove these barriers to service and become a force for justice.

-- Average time to completion (full-time): 2 years
+- Average time to completion: 2 1/2 years

 Loyola offers an Advanced Standing MSW program for students who have completed their BSW from an accredited institution within the past 5 years.
 Advanced standing students can complete their studies in 4 continuous semesters.